BluBloos/Portable-Programming-Language/README.md

 Support for different setups is still "rough around the edges".
 No guarentees.

 The project uses an interactive build system.
 Simply run build.sh to get started.

-If you are using Visual Studio Code https://code.visualstudio.com/, just run Shift+Command+B (macOS) or Shift+Control+B (Windows) to run the build task.